<SPC 260 Introduction to New Media>

 Office: Pfeiffer Hall, Room 38

-For the past fifteen years or so, we have been living through a revolution in communication, a revolution driven by the spread of cheap personal computers and the digitization of all previous forms of media.
+For the past twenty years or so, we have been living through a revolution in communication, a revolution driven by the spread of cheap personal computers and the digitization of all previous forms of media.
 In the late 1980s it was estimated that only 10 percent of the nation’s population had ever gone on online.
-Today, more than 80 percent of U.S. citizens have Internet access.
+Today, more than 90 percent of U.S. citizens have Internet access.
 In 1993, the World Wide Web boasted only 130 web sites; by 2013, the number of sites on the web had grown to more than 700 million.
 By 2001, AOL’s instant messaging software was carrying more than 800 million messages a day (more than the volume of mail carried daily by the entire U.S. Postal service).
-Millions of people pour out their souls and their minds on personal “blogs” and on social media platforms like Twitter and Facebook every day and millions more read their ramblings.
+Millions of people pour out their souls and their minds on personal “blogs” and on social media platforms like Twitter, Instagram and Facebook every day and millions more read their ramblings.
 Listening to music and radio, playing games and watching TV/movies/video via the web has become increasingly popular, so much so that existing media content providers are having to adapt their businesses to the new medium despite not yet knowing how to profit from it.
-Virtually every aspect of life in the advanced industrialized world—education, scientific research, healthcare, commerce, entertainment, sports, politics, social movements, personal relationships—has been altered by the growing popularity of the Internet.
+Virtually every aspect of life in the advanced industrialized world—education, scientific research, healthcare, commerce, entertainment, journalism, sports, politics, social movements, personal relationships—has been altered by the growing popularity of the Internet.

 Danah Boyd, It’s Complicated: The Social Lives of Networked Teens Yale University Press, 2014.